Digital media players, more commonly known as “streaming devices”, have really started to increase in popularity in the last couple of years.

 Therefore, you’ll need to give serious consideration to how you think you’ll use device before you splash the cash.
 Every device — and there are several to pick from — has its own pros and cons, so you’ll have to do a bit of research.
-Fortunately, we’ve compared the best streaming devices on the market for you!
+Check out our comparison of the best streaming devices on the market.

 6. Do You Want to Customize?

 If you’re an Android user and you enjoy rooting your device for additional benefits, you might like to do a similar thing with your digital media player.
 Not all devices can do that though.

 Rooting a Chromecast will enable you to do lots of cool things, such as changing your device’s DNS (allowing you to access region-blocked content), taking control of whitelisted and blacklisted apps (rather than allowing Google to dictate), managing your firmware, and potentially loading custom ROMs in the future (none available right now).